Announcements

 Available at this site.
 Statewide regulations apply, except:

-- Hunters must sign out and report harvest in person.
+- Hunters must sign out and report harvest at the site office/check station/sign-out box immediately following their exit from the field

 - Hunters must sign in and sign out and report harvest.